buy the book ribbon

 In this chapter we’re going to spin up an actual server, make it accessible on the Internet with a real domain name, and then we’re going to install our app on it, using our container.

-We could do all these things manually, but a key insight of the modern infrastructure management is that automation really pays off in reducing maintenance burdens.
+We could do all these things manually, but a key insight of modern software engineering is that small, frequent deployments are a must.[1]
+Frequent deployments rely on automation, so we’ll use an infrastructure automation tool called Ansible.

-The buzzword for automating your deployments these days is "Infrastructure as Code".
+The buzzword for automating your deployments these days is "Infrastructure as Code" (IaC).

 Why not ping me a note once your site is live on the web, and send me the URL?
-It always gives me a warm and fuzzy feeling… [email protected].
+It always gives me a warm and fuzzy feeling… Email me at [email protected].

 Getting a Domain Name